Types of Financial Aid

 Financial aid comes in four basic types:

-To qualify for most types of financial aid, you have to fill out the FAFSA, the Free Application for Federal Student Aid.
+To qualify for most types of financial aid, you must fill out the FAFSA, the Free Application for Federal Student Aid.

 International Students